photoangell/provejs-jquery/src/decorators/README.md

 	- Indicates the input is valid,
 	- Decorators should decorate for warning.

+### Messages

+If the prove event data contains a message property the decorator should display the message.

 ### Utility Decorators

 The prove bootstrap decorator uses two ulitity decorators which makes creating decorators easier: